mehdimashayekhi/Mehdi-Mashayekhi-blog.github.io/_posts/2019-06-10-pruning-deep-neural-networks.md

 #### Optimal Brain Sergeon (OBS)

+OBS was developed by Hassibi et.al, and it shares the same basic approach as OBD, in which, it trains a network to local minimum in error (w star) and then prunes a weight that leads to the smallest increase in the training error.
+The main difference between OBD and OBS is, OBS relaxes the diagonal approximation of the Hessian (i.e., uses full hessian), and it not only prune a single weight, but it takes into account the correlation between weights, and updates the rest of weights to compensate.

 $$
 \begin{aligned}
 \min _{q}\big[\min_{\Delta \Theta} \frac {1}{2}{\Delta \Theta}^{T} H {\Delta \Theta}  &  \text{s.t. } e_{q}^{T}{\Delta \Theta}+\theta_{q}^{*}=0\big]